Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: The Bogomolov-Sommese vanishing theorem

-Now, we may assume that $X$ is klt Calabi-Yau and $D=0$.
-As in Step~2-2, by considering the Zariski decomposition, we can assume that $B$ is nef and big.
+Now, we assume that $X$ is klt Calabi-Yau and $B=0$.
+As in Step~2-2 of the proof of Theorem \ref{BSV, Intro}, by considering the Zariski decomposition, we can assume that $D$ is nef and big.
 Note that the globally $F$-split property is preserved under a birational contraction (\cite[1.1.9 Lemma]{fbook}).
-By \cite[Lemma 3.5]{SS10}, $X$ itself is globally $F$-split and a splitting morphism $F_{*}\sO_X\to \sO_X$ give a non-zero section of $\Hom_{\sO_X}(F_{*}\sO_X, \sO_X)\cong H^0(X, \sO_X((1-p)K_X))$.
-Together with $K_X\equiv0$, we obtain $(1-p)K_X=0$.
+Next, a splitting morphism $F_{*}\sO_X\to \sO_X$ give a non-zero section of $\Hom_{\sO_X}(F_{*}\sO_X, \sO_X)\cong H^0(X, \sO_X((1-p)K_X))$, and together with $K_X\equiv0$, we obtain $(1-p)K_X=0$.
 In particular, the minimum positive integer $n$ such that $nK_X=0$ is not divisible by $p$.
-Let us recall the globally $F$-split property is preserved under a finite cover which is \'etale in codimension one (\cite[Lemma 11.1.]{PZ19}).
-Thus, by taking a cyclic cover associated to a non-zero global section of $nK_X$, we may assume that $X$ is canonical Calabi-Yau.
-Let $\pi\colon Y\to X$ be the minimal resolution.
-Then $Y$ is also globally $F$-split by \cite[1.3.13 Lemma]{fbook}.
-By Proposition \ref{ext thm}, it suffices to show that
+We recall the globally $F$-split property is preserved under a finite cover which is \'etale in codimension one (\cite[Lemma 11.1.]{PZ19}).
+Thus, by taking a cyclic cover associated to a non-zero global section of $nK_X$, we may assume that $X$ is a canonical Calabi-Yau surface such that $K_X=0$.
+If $X$ is an abelian surface, then the same argument as Step~2-2 of the proof of Theorem \ref{BSV, Intro} works.
+Thus we may assume that the minimal resolution $Y$ of $X$ is a K3 surface.
+Now, by \cite[1.3.13 Lemma]{fbook} and \cite[5.1 Theorem]{GK}, the K3 surface $Y$ is not supersingular, and an argument of Step~2-2 of the proof of Theorem \ref{BSV, Intro} and Remark \ref{Rem : Lift of canonical CY} show the desired vanishing. \end{proof}